 1950 Variety reports that the standout feature in Guys and Dolls, which is having a tryout in Philadelphia, is Abe Burrows' book.
 Usually a score is most anticipated, but "the Frank Loesser score is likely to come into its rightful prominence when it has been reorchestrated to give greater emphasis to melody," says Variety.
 The Guys and Dolls book and score win over the critics when it opens on Broadway on November 24 of the same year.

-1964 New Yorkers can either head downtown to the Sullivan Street Playhouse to see tonight's production of The Fantasticks, or they can stay home and watch the broadcast on the NBC television network.
+1964 New Yorkers can either head downtown to the Sullivan Street Playhouse to see tonight's performance of The Fantasticks, or they can stay home and watch the broadcast on the NBC television network.
 The Off-Broadway production has the honor of being the only one ever to compete directly with a televised broadcast of itself.

 1966 Barbara Harris, Alan Alda, and Larry Blyden star in The Apple Tree—three one-act musicals about men, women, and temptation, based on stories by Mark Twain, Frank R. Stockton, and Jules Feiffer—opening on Broadway at the Shubert Theatre.
 Written by Jerry Bock and Sheldon Harnick, and directed by Mike Nichols, it runs for 463 performances.
-In 2006, the Roundabout Theatre Company revives The Apple Tree on Broadway with Kristin Chenoweth, Brian d'Arcy James, and Marc Kudisch in the lead roles.

 1990 Once on This Island opens on Broadway at the Booth Theatre.
 LaChanze, Jerry Dixon, and Kecia Lewis-Evans star in the musical about Caribbean fairy tales and the collision of two cultures as a young, French Antillean woman (LaChanze) falls in love with an American aristocrat (Dixon).
 The show, which transferred from Playwrights Horizons, marks the Broadway debut for future Tony Award-winning songwriters Lynn Ahrens and Stephen Flaherty.
 It runs 469 performances.